State University of Jakarta: State University of Jakarta Era

+Research

+The Indonesian government has allocated Rp2 trillion (approximately US$117 million) to bolster research and innovation across universities, including UNJ.
+This initiative aims to enhance national industrial independence and elevate the quality of higher education.
+In December 2024, UNJ explored avenues for academic and research cooperation with Omani universities.
+This initiative reflects UNJ's dedication to enhancing its global academic partnerships.

 Students and Faculties

 UNJ claimed to have 26,000 students as of March 2017.
 3,906 students from 6 of the 8 faculties graduated from the university in September 2016, adding to an almamater of over 105,000 since the university's inception.

 The university has the following faculties, in addition to a postgraduate program: